-Comann Eachdraidh Uibhist a Tuath will be taking part in DigIt2015!
+Comann Eachdraidh Uibhist a Tuath took part in DigIt2015!
 Scotland’s Year of Archaeology.

 A Glimpse of the Past